LukasBoril/Rest_api_springBoot_tutorial/readme/rest.md

 <br/>

-The new controller is visible in the OpenApi view.
+The new controller is visible in the _OpenApi view_.

 ![rest-open-api.png](rest-open-api.png)

 <br/>

-### Add Getter and Setter for the id in the Model Classes
+### Add Getter and Setter for the id to the Model Classes

+In order to get the id as a result of the REST get request, we need adding the getter and setter.

 **Checkout**